Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 If you deliver for an Event, the following applies:

 5.2 THE SHOW MUST GO ON.
-An Event consists of a great many interrelated parts and activities.
+An Event consists of many interrelated parts and activities.
 The orderly, timely and correct delivery of Products and performance of Services is therefore essential for the success of the Event as a whole.
 This is why failure to make delivery by a delivery date always constitutes contractual default.
 Whatever happens, we need Your Product or Service or a replacement of equivalent quality.
 And we need it on time.

 5.3 The basic conditions for our Events are quality, hospitality and safety.
 Visitors must be given a hospitable reception, get their money’s worth and be able to move around safely at the Event.
 You warrant that Your delivery meets these basic conditions.

 5.4 A defect is often only discovered at an Event when we or a Stakeholder start to use Your Product or Service.
 This may be just before or during the Event.
-At that time, the customer and/or RAI will complain and we will notify You of the defect.
+At that time, the customer and/or RAI will complain, and we will notify You of the defect.
 Depending on the extent to which Event (or part of the Event) is dependent on Your Product or Service, You must ensure that You repair the defect or provide a replacement Product or Service within a suitable period of time, even if that entails relatively high costs for You, and always as far as possible in consultation with RAI.
 If the Event (or part of the Event) depends on Your Product or Service, a suitable period of time is deemed to be immediately.
 In most other cases a suitable period of time is deemed to be quickly.
 You must ensure that You can comply with this, for example by having replacement Products or Services ready in the vicinity of RAI.
-If You are unable (or likely to be unable) to provide replacements in time, RAI will purchase Products and/or Services at Your expense.
-This does not affect Your liability for any other loss or damage.

-5.5 The complaint system described above also applies to the timely delivery and timely removal of material (including Products) that You use for the performance of the Contract: we will notice if Products and other material are not yet present or are in the way, as the case may be.
+5.5 The complaint system described above also applies to the timely delivery and timely removal of material (including Products) that You use for the performance of the Agreement: we will notice if Products and other material are not yet present or are in the way, as the case may be.
 We will then notify You immediately.
-Material that You are using or have used in the performance of a Contract must be removed by the agreed time.
+Material that You are using or have used in the performance of the Agreement must be removed by the agreed time.
 As events are often held back-to-back, we operate to a tight schedule.
 If You have not removed your material in time, You may still be given an opportunity to remove it Yourself.
 If that is no longer possible, or if You still do not arrive on time, You must inform RAI immediately and RAI will have the right to remove and store Your material at Your expense and risk, even if we do not have the correct equipment for this purpose.

 5.6 During Events, Stakeholders often ask for additional Products or Services or otherwise make requests that require Your services to be flexible.
 You must do whatever is reasonable to ensure that You are able to provide such flexibility by making extra, reduced or different deliveries in response to such requests.